urol-e5/urol-e5.github.io/_posts/2022-06-14-Daily-Fieldwork-Hawaii.md

 Ariana set up larval respiration equipment and did a one point calibration of the PreSens spots in Loligo plates.
 We have 3 spots that need to be replaced, but unfortunately the replacement spots are too large and could not be changed.

 Therefore, these spots should not be used.
-The wells that wil not work are:

-- list ehre
+The wells are marked with a black dot on each plate.

 In order to perform a 1-point calibration, Ariana generated a 100% oxygen MilliQ water solution by bubbling air into MilliQ water for ~4 hours prior to calibration.
 Then fill each well in the plates with this water, allowing at least 10 minutes for the wells to hydrate/soak.
 After hydration, remove any bubbles with gentle pipetting up and down.